JoseRoca/AfxNova/docs/RichEdit /CTextRow Class.md

 Applies the formatting attributes of this text row object to the specified rows in the associated **ITextRange2**.

 ```
-FUNCTION CTextRow.Apply (BYVAL cRow AS LONG, BYVAL Flags AS LONG) AS HRESULT
+FUNCTION Apply (BYVAL cRow AS LONG, BYVAL Flags AS LONG) AS HRESULT
 ```

 | Parameter | Description |